This post may contain affiliate links. Please read our disclosure policy.

 • Place all the ingredients in a blender and blend until smooth.
 Add more liquid to help it blend if it’s too thick.

-• Transfer the smoothie to a bowl or container, rinse the blender and prep the next smoothie.
+• Transfer the smoothie to a bowl or container, place in the fridge, rinse the blender and prep the next smoothie.

 To assemble the rainbow smoothie

-• Carefully layer each color smoothie in glasses in rainbow order.
+• Use a spoon to gently add each smoothie layer to the glass.
+Pouring too quickly can cause the colors to blend together, and we want those layers to shine.
 If desired, blend the smoothie using a straw or stir stick.
 Top each smoothie with a toothpick filled with leftover fruit.

 Notes